AdobeDocs/experience-manager-65.nl-NL/help/forms/developing/pdf-a-documents.md

 ---
 title: Werken met PDF/A-documenten
 seo-title: Working with PDF/A Documents
-description: Gebruik de DocConverter-service om te bepalen of een PDF-document een PDF/A-document is en zet PDF-documenten om in PDF/A-documenten.
+description: Gebruik de DocConverter-service om te bepalen of een PDF-document een PDF/A-document is en om PDF-documenten om te zetten in PDF/A-documenten.
 seo-description: Use the  DocConverter service to determine if a PDF document is a PDF/A document and convert PDF documents to PDF/A documents.
 uuid: c258d253-068a-4412-955a-21d8a4792d6f
 contentOwner: admin